 As Funeral Directors and lovers of all animals, Pets at Peace respects that death is no less sacred than life.
 We treat each pet taken in to our care as if their family was present with us every step of the way.

-In an individual cremation pets are placed in individual areas in the cremation chamber.
+With Individual cremations, pets are placed in an individual compartment area in the cremation chamber.
 The pets are separated by physical barriers within the chamber and the location of each is recorded by the crematorium operator.
-At the end of cremation each pet`s cremated remains are both identifiable and retrievable and are removed one at a time.
+At the end of cremation, each pet`s cremated remains are both identifiable and retrievable and are removed one at a time.
 Our transportation and crematorium operations incorporate barcoded, timestamp pet identification and tracking techniques to ensure all pet cremations are never compromised and you are receiving ONLY your pet's ashes.
 Urn is included.

 Can I be assured the ashes returned to me will be the ashes of my pet?